kartikayAg/Face-emotions-Detection/README.md

 - Git clone this repository Run: `git clone https://github.com/manish-9245/Facial-Emotion-Recognition-using-OpenCV-and-Deepface.git`
 - Run: `cd Facial-Emotion-Recognition-using-OpenCV-and-Deepface`
 1. Install the required dependencies:
-   - You can use `pip install -r requirements.txt`
-   - Or you can install dependencies individually:
       - `pip install deepface`
       - `pip install tf_keras`
       - `pip install opencv-python`
+   - You can use `pip install -r requirements.txt`
+   - Or you can install dependencies individually:

-2. Download the Haar cascade XML file for face detection:
+3. Download the Haar cascade XML file for face detection:
    - Visit the [OpenCV GitHub repository](https://github.com/opencv/opencv/tree/master/data/haarcascades) and download the `haarcascade_frontalface_default.xml` file.

-3. Run the code:
+4. Run the code:
    - Execute the Python script.
+   - Run on local bash / Powershell / Command prompt
    - The webcam will open, and real-time facial emotion detection will start.
    - Emotion labels will be displayed on the frames around detected faces.